JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 will be more efficient than all of the adjoint sensitivity implementations for large numbers of parameters.

+It is worth noting that using automatic differentiation in this form is almost impossible for libraries which utilize precompiled shared libraries that call C/C++/Fortran packages (SciPy, deSolve), and so this is a unique feature of the Julia differential equation suite.
+While entire ODE solver libraries could in theory be recoded into PyTorch or TensorFlow, doing so for a fully featured suite would be a difficult process without much promise for performance.
+For example, it is well-known that production-quality ODE solvers in C++/Fortran/Julia make heavy use of mutation in first class nonlinear functions to stave off the heavy memory pressure of allocating small arrays in a loop, but this kind of workflow is
+[mentioned in the documentation as not well-optimized in PyTorch](https://pytorch.org/docs/master/notes/autograd.html#in-place-operations-with-autograd).
+Other concerns of this fashion make Julia an exceptional choice for this application.

-Thus being able to switch between different gradient methods without changing the rest of your code is crucial for having a scalable, optimized, and maintainable framework for integrating differential equations and neural networks.
+Altogether, being able to switch between different gradient methods without changing the rest of your code is crucial for having a scalable, optimized, and maintainable framework for integrating differential equations and neural networks.
-And this is precisely what FluxDiffEq.jl is doing.
+And this is precisely what FluxDiffEq.jl gives the user direct access to.
 There are three functions:

 - `diffeq_rd` uses Flux.jl's reverse-mode AD through the differential equation solver.